Invariants of Structured Ring Spectra with Bjørn Dundas and Birgit Richter

 28 June - 4 July, 2015

-The first European Talbot workshop will take place in Klosters, Switzerland from June 28 to July 4, 2015.
-The goal is to bring together a group of 25-30 graduate students and post-docs to work on a focused topic under the guidance of two senior mentors.
+The first European Talbot workshop took place in Klosters, Switzerland from June 28 to July 4, 2015.
+The goal was to bring together a group of 25-30 graduate students and post-docs to work on a focused topic under the guidance of two senior mentors.

-Most of the talks will be given by the participants, with enough free time in the afternoon and evenings for further discussions and interaction.
-The character of the workshop is expository in nature, starting with the basic ideas and leading to a survey of the most recent developments in the field.
-Since all participants will stay together at a Chalet, jointly responsible for cooking and cleaning, we hope to create an informal and inspiring atmosphere.
+Most of the talks were given by the participants, with enough free time in the afternoon and evenings for further discussions and interaction.
+The character of the workshop was expository in nature, starting with the basic ideas and leading to a survey of the most recent developments in the field.
+Since all participants will stay together at a Chalet, jointly responsible for cooking and cleaning, we hope to have created an informal and inspiring atmosphere.

 The topic of the workshop is ``Invariants of structured ring spectra'' and will be mentored by Prof. Bjørn Ian Dundas and Prof. Birgit Richter.